-Beginning 2017, Liu has served as a dance teacher, researcher and interdisciplinary artist at Jiang Nan University.
+Beginning 2004, Liu has served as a teacher of modern dance technique, researcher and interdisciplinary artist at the department of dance in Jiang Nan University.
 She holds a BA from the department of dance at Wuhan Conservatory of Music and received an MFA in costumes, culture, and dance performance.
-Liu is certificated in Elementary Motif Notation by the DNB, and has completed the Introduction to Laban Movement Analysis course offered by LIMS in 2018.
+Liu is certificated in Elementary Labanotation and Intermediate Labanotation by the DNB, and has starting CMA training by LIMS in 2018.

-Since 2007, she has been using Labanotation in both research and practice.
-She has hosted numerous Laban-related research programs and published four articles related to Labanotation in the Beijing Dance Academy Journal and in other Chinese journals as well.
-In her dance lessons, she uses Labanotation as a main method of analysis and movement creation as a means of better understanding the structure of the human body and her dancer’s movements, consequently introducing more students to Laban and the Labanotation system.
+Since 2007, she has been using Labanotation and Laban Effort in both research and practice.
+She has hosted numerous Laban-related research programs, and published two monographs in China as well as more than ten academic articles related to Labanotation in the Beijing Dance Academy Journal and in other Chinese journals as well.
+In her teaching of modern dance, she uses Labanotation as a main method of analysis and movement creation as a means of better understanding the structure of the human body and her dancer’s movements to prompt training of modern dance technique, consequently narrate for more students to Laban movement theory and the application of Labanotation system.

 Anaïs Loyer studied notation at the Conservatoire national supérieur de musique et de danse de Paris (CNSMDP) and graduated in May 2017.
 She received a Master’s degree from Nice University, her thesis explored how a notation score can allow space for the dancer’s interpretation and the choreographer’s creativity.
 She teaches notation and Motif notation at Nice University.